 National Television and Computer Recycling Scheme

-In 2011 the Australian Government introduced a national, industry funded, recycling scheme for televisions and computers.
-The scheme prevents millions of old TVs and computers from being sent to landfill by providing opportunities for the community to recycle their unwanted televisions and computers free of charge.
+In 2011, the Australian Government introduced a national, industry-funded, recycling scheme for televisions, computers, and computer accessories.
+The scheme prevents millions of old TVs and computers from being sent to landfill by providing opportunities for the community to recycle them free of charge.

 Tyre Stewardship Australia

 Tyre Stewardship Australia (TSA) is a voluntary, industry-funded tyre product stewardship scheme established in 2014 to address the impacts of end-of-life tyres.
 The scheme aims to increase tyre recovery in Australia and the domestic use of recycled tyres in the manufacturing of new products and applications.
 Tyre retailers, recyclers, collectors, local government, and fleet organisations can apply and obtain TSA accreditation, demonstrating their commitment to playing a role in the responsible management of Australia's used tyres.
 For individuals looking to contribute, TSA has developed the My Tyres My Choice online tool to help consumers identify the tyre brands and accredited retailers committed to helping Australia find more sustainable outcomes for our used tyres.

 The Return Unwanted Medicines (RUM) program provides consumers with a free and convenient way to dispose of expired and unwanted medicines.
 Anyone can return their household medicines to any community pharmacy for safe collection and disposal.

 RUM is a national not-for-profit company funded by the Commonwealth Government through the Department of Health to address the Quality Use of Medicines (QUM) in Australia.
 The returned medicines are disposed of by high-temperature incineration, which is in accordance with regulatory and EPA requirements.